speechbrain/speechbrain/tools/profiling/Readme.md

 How long one test takes depends on its configuration, the pretrained model, and on the machine.

-On a 1x V100 GPU, profiling `speechbrain/asr-wav2vec2-commonvoice-fr` run for ~4min.
+On a 1x V100 GPU, profiling `speechbrain/asr-wav2vec2-commonvoice-fr` run for ~4 minutes.
-By contrast, profiling `speechbrain/asr-crdnn-rnnlm-librispeech` (tracks 80 hypotheses) run for ~min.
+By contrast, profiling `speechbrain/asr-crdnn-rnnlm-librispeech` (tracks 80 hypotheses) run for ~24 minutes.
 (One might consider to track way less hypotheses.)